v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 ## Determining if a user deleted email items

-Help customers with enabling audit actions for delete events and how to review them using Unified Audit logs.

-We are in the process of enabling mailbox auditing by default.
-Until then to review delete events for a certain user, that delete actions need to be enabled for auditing.
-This article can help you with enabling mailbox auditing.
-If you had enabled mailbox auditing already, follow the steps below.
+Before audit log records about deleted email items are saved to the Office 365 audit log, mailbox auditing has to be enabled for each user mailbox in your organization.
+Additionally, the SoftDelete and HardDelete mailbox actions have to be enabled for auditing.
+For instructions, see [Enable mailbox auditing in Office 365](enable-mailbox-auditing.md).
+If mailbox auditing is already enabled for users, use the following steps to search the audit log for events related to deleted email items.

 Here's how to configure an audit log search query for this scenario:

 **Activities** - Under **Exchange mailbox activities**, select one or both of the following activities:

-- **Deleted messages from Deleted Items folder** -  This activity corresponds to the SoftDelete mailbox auditing action.
+- **Deleted messages from Deleted Items folder** -  This activity corresponds to the **SoftDelete** mailbox auditing action.
 This activity is also logged when a user permanently deletes an item by selecting it and pressing **Shift+Delete**.
 After an item is permanently deleted, the user can recover it until the deleted item retention period expires.

-- **Purged messages from mailbox** - This activity corresponds to the HardDelete mailbox auditing action.
+- **Purged messages from mailbox** - This activity corresponds to the **HardDelete** mailbox auditing action.
 This is logged when a user purges an item from the Recoverable Items folder.
 Admins can use the Content Search tool in the Office 365 Security & Compliance Center to search for and recover purged items until the deleted item retention period expires or longer if the user's mailbox is on hold.

 **Start date** and **End date** - Select a date range that's applicable to your investigation.